First Peoples' Assembly of Victoria: Gellung Warl

 which would establish a treaty between the government and First Nations people within Victoria, as well as making the First Peoples' Assembly a permanent authority under an umbrella body known as Gellung Warl.
 Gelling Warl means "tip of the spear" or "pointed spear" in Gunaikurnai language.
 The legislation also gives the body power to make decisions about specific matters directly affecting First Nations people.
 The new body will include an independent accountability mechanism, as required by the National Agreement on Closing the Gap.
 The legislation also created two extra bodies "to hold the government to account and to continue the truth-telling work of the Yoorrook Justice Commission".

 This legislation made the Victorian Government the first state in Australia to formally table Indigenous treaty legislation in parliament.

+The Liberal–National Coalition have vowed to remove the body if elected in the 2026 Victorian state election.